 What Getting a Check Confiscated Means

-This does not mean that you have to pay for something that you do not owe.
+This does not mean you have to pay for something you do not owe.
 You will still have your money in your account and can continue making payments on other checks or purchases that are owed.

 Why a Bank May Confiscate Your Check

 There are many reasons why a bank may decide to confiscate a check.
 The main reason is that the check was written by the same person that deposited it into the account.
-This can be due to identity theft, but can also be because the check was bad in some way.
+This can be due to identity theft, but it can also be because the check was bad in some way.
 Here are some of the most common reasons: